Game Over: Commission to Protect Youth Athletes

 The Game Over: Commission to Protect Youth Athletes

-Led by Marci Hamilton, CEO of CHILD USA and Fox Professor of Practice at the University of Pennsylvania, is composed of 16 members, all of whom are experts in the field, and is engaged in fact-finding of all responsible institutions and individuals making it possible for Larry Nasser to abuse hundreds of gymnasts.
-The Commission will hold public hearings, issue a Report, and is building a database that will eventually be made available to the public.
+Led by Marci Hamilton, CEO of CHILD USA and Fox Professor of Practice at the University of Pennsylvania, is composed of 16 members, all of whom are experts in the field, and is engaged in fact-finding and investigation of all responsible institutions and individuals making it possible for Larry Nasser to abuse hundreds of gymnasts.
+The Commission will investigate Larry Nassar's abuse, hold public hearings, issue a Report on stopping child abuse, and is building a database that will eventually be made available to the public.

 Commission Comprised of National Experts in Child Sex Abuse, Law Enforcement, Academia, Trauma, Sports and Investigative Journalism

-This independent commission is investigating all aspects of the systems that enabled the abuse, and will examine how they failed, reach conclusions, and issue recommendations to prevent child sex abuse in the future.
+This independent commission is investigating all aspects of the systems that enabled Larry Nassar's abuse, and will examine how they failed, reach conclusions, and issue recommendations to stop child sex abuse in the future.
 It is composed of the leading experts in the field of child sex abuse from the medical, social science, legal, and public policy arenas, each of whom is donating their time pro bono to the project.

 Key components of the commission include: